metapensiero/metapensiero.pj/README.rst

   Try to keep lines lengths under 79 chars, more or less ;-)

-  The workflow is to fork the project, d your stuff, maybe add a test for it and then submit a pull request.
+  The workflow is to fork the project, do your stuff, maybe add a test for it and then submit a pull request.

   Have fun